m-s-randhava/filmedin7x7/README.md

     points.
 Once this is done, and the kd-tree is built, for any user derived point 7 nearest points can be quickly found.

+    The validity of this approach and the correctness of the kd-tree's operation was validated through testing.
+In particular, a point was chosen manually on a Google Map and 15 other locations, 7 of which could be visually ascertained to be closest to the chosen point with certainty.
+The kd-tree functionality correctly identified these 7.

     Once the point was found, the actual films at those locations needed to be returned, and so an inverted index was built to allow for hashing points to films.